lilobotx/Finalproject/README.md

 # Finalproject - Digital Creation Website
-With the power of this powerful site you can compare statistics between file formats or display types
+With the power of this powerful site you can compare statistics between file formats or display types and talk to a wall with the comment section of schizos.
 ## Features
 - Statistics viewer
 - Statistics discription tooltips